Turtle Swollen Eyes? Try These Home Remedies!

 TreatmentMaterials NeededInstructionsExpected Timeframe

-Warm compressesWashcloth, warm waterGently apply warm, damp cloth to eyes for 10-15 mins 2-3 times dailyResults in 1-2 weeks.
+Warm compressesWashcloth, warm waterGently apply a warm, damp cloth to the eyes for 10-15 mins 2-3 times dailyResults in 1-2 weeks.

-OintmentAntibiotic ointment from vetGently apply thin layer to inside of eyelids 1-2 times daily.Improvement in 3-7 days.
+OintmentApply 1-2 drops to each eye 1-2 times daily according to the vet’s instructions.Antibiotic ointment from a vetImprovement in 3-7 days.
 Vet follow up if no change after 1 week.

 Diet changeProtein-rich dietFeed a diet high in vitamin A and protein to boost immune function.1-2 months to see full effect.